ibm-cloud-docs/appid/privacy-policy.md

 **Effective: July 2019**

-Client performs development and testing of applications using the default configuration of {{site.data.keyword.appid_full}} (“{{site.data.keyword.appid_short_notm}}” or "Service") for Facebook or Google.
+Developer, hereinafter referred to as “Client”, performs development and testing of applications using the default configuration of {{site.data.keyword.appid_full}} (“{{site.data.keyword.appid_short_notm}}” or "Service") for Facebook or Google.
 Client uses the default settings of {{site.data.keyword.appid_short_notm}} only for evaluation and testing purposes, and to determine whether to incorporate {{site.data.keyword.appid_short_notm}} into the application(s) being developed by Client (“Permitted Uses”).
 Client will not use the default settings of {{site.data.keyword.appid_short_notm}} for any uses or purposes other than the previously stated Permitted Uses.

 Client will implement a Privacy Policy, separate from this document, upon transition of applications from development to production.